AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     > You can show and then select the checkboxes to delete multiple references.

-## Right Panel in the Map Editor
+## Right panel in the Map Editor

 The right panel displays the Content Properties and the Map Properties in the Layout view of the Map Editor.

-**Content Properties**
+**Content properties**

-The Content Properties panel contains information about the type of currently selected topic in the map, its link URL, and its attributes.
-For more details, see [Content Properties](web-editor-features.md#id228IDB00HMM) in the Web Editor.
+The Content properties panel contains information about the type of currently selected topic in the map, its link URL, and its attributes.
+For more details, view [Content Properties](web-editor-features.md#right-panel) in the Editor.

 -   **Other Attributes** If your administrator has created a profile for attributes, then you'll get those attributes along with their configured values.
 Using the content properties panel, you can choose those attributes and assign them to relevant content in your topic.
-You can also assign attributes configured by your administrator under the **Display Attributes** tab in the editor settings.
+You can also assign attributes configured by your administrator under the **Display attributes** tab in the editor settings.
 The attributes defined for an element are displayed in the Layout and the Outline view.
 This helps you to have a quick look at all the topics in a map for which a particular attribute is defined.
 For example, all topics which have the platform attribute defined as 'Android'.

     ![layout view](images/layout-inline-attributes.png){width="650" align="left"}

-    For more details, see the *Display Attributes* within the *Editor Settings* feature description in the [Left Panel](web-editor-features.md#id2051EA0M0HS) section.
+    For more details, view the *Display attributes* within the *Settings* feature description in the [Editor](web-editor-features.md#main-toolbar).

 -   **Metadata** Using the metadata , you can set the metadata information.
 You can define the Nav Title, Link Text, Short Description, and Keywords.

-For more information about the standard topic attributes and metadata, see the [topicref](https://docs.oasis-open.org/dita/v1.2/os/spec/langref/topicref.html) documentation in OASIS DITA Language Specification.
+For more information about the standard topic attributes and metadata, view the [topicref](https://docs.oasis-open.org/dita/v1.2/os/spec/langref/topicref.html) documentation in OASIS DITA Language Specification.

-**Map Properties**
+**Map properties**

 Displays the Map Properties dialog wherein you can set the attributes and metadata information for the map.

 ## Author view {#id205DEC0005Z_author_view}

-The **Author** view allows you to edit your DITA map in the Web Editor.
+The **Author** view allows you to edit your DITA map in the Editor.
 This shows the WYSIWYG view of the Map Editor and some of the icons displayed in Author view are same as the Layout view.
-For more details, see [Layout view](#id205DEC0005Z_layout_view).
+For more details, view [Layout view](#id205DEC0005Z_layout_view).
 In addition, you can see the following icons and perform the related tasks from the Author view:

 **Insert Before/Insert After** - ![](images/insert_element_before_icon.svg) / ![](images/insert_element_after_icon.svg)